Sage-Bionetworks-Workflows/dockstore-workflow-espresso/README.md

 ## WDL

-The example main workflow file, `haplotype-calling.wdl` is placed at the root of the repository.
+The main workflow file, `haplotype-calling.wdl` is placed at the root of the repository.
 Subworkflows are present in the `subworkflows` folder.

 ## Tests